b0techt/Event-Creation-Management/README.md

 * edit event to support multiple tickets with availability (VIP, early bird, regular)

 # Administrator Capabilities
-* approve, edit and delete events before they are released to the public
+* approve or delete events before they are released to the public